xujiu/swagger-java-sample-app-cxf-jetty/README.md

 This will start Tomcat 6 embedded on port 8002.

 ### Testing the server
-Once started, you can navigate to http://localhost:8002/api/swagger.json to view the Swagger Resource Listing.
+Once started, you can navigate to http://localhost:8080 to view the Swagger API. you can also navigate to http://localhost:8080/hrs/rest/swagger.json to view the Swagger Resource Listing.
 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI
-There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:8002](http://localhost:8002).
+There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:8080 ](http://localhost:8080 ).
 This lets you inspect the API using an interactive UI.
 You can access the source of this code from [here](https://github.com/swagger-api/swagger-ui)

 ### Applying an API key
 The sample app has an implementation of the Swagger ApiAuthorizationFilter.
 This restricts access to resources